Chowdhury H. Ahsan

 Board Certified, Cardiovascular Disease, Cardiac Electrophysiology and Internal Medicine.

 Dr. Resh grew up in Los Alamitos, California.
 He received his bachelors degree from the University of California, Irvine, where he graduated cum laude and was admitted to the Phi Betta Kappa Honor Society.
 He attended medical school at the University Of Southern California.
 Following medical school he performed his Residency in Internal Medicine followed by a Fellowship in Cardiovascular Disease at the University of California, Irvine.
 He was voted best resident in his class and was awarded best senior resident research project.
 He finished his training in Cardiac Electrophysiology with a one year Fellowship at Indiana University-Krannert Institute of Cardiology, with the renowned Dr. Douglas Zipes.
 His areas of expertise include Cardiac Arrhythmia Management, Ablation Procedures, and Defibrillator/Pacemaker Implantation.
 Dr. Resh has served as the practice’s President and Managing Partner since it was founded in 1998.
 He has also sat on executive boards and been Chair of Medicine at several of the local Las Vegas hospitals.
-He is married and has three children.
-His oldest son is a graduate of Duke University and currently attends Boyd School of Law.
+He has three children.
+His oldest son is a graduate of Duke University and attended Boyd School of Law.
 His second son is a chef, and daughter is in college in Los Angeles and is an aspiring singer/ actress.
 His personal interests include snow skiing, wake boarding and wine collecting.
 His favorite vacations are spent with his family and friends on Lake Powell.

 Dr. Rhodes was born in Kansas City, Missouri, and raised in Wyoming.
 After attending the Massachusetts Institute of Technology and receiving a Bachelor of Science degree in Mechanical Engineering, he matriculated and earned his Medical degree at the University of Colorado.
 He continued at the University of Colorado School of Medicine were he was awarded Internal Medicine and Cardiology specialty degrees after completing his Internship, Residency and Cardiology Fellowship programs.
 He moved to Las Vegas in 1982 and has practiced Cardiology in group and solo practice settings.
 He is Board Certified in Internal Medicine and Cardiovascular Disease, and has a special interest in Coronary Interventions and Peripheral Vascular studies.
 He spends his personal time in Wyoming and collecting western antiques.